Kitura/Kitura-CredentialsGitHub/README.md

 * [License](#license)

 ## Swift version
-The latest version of Kitura-CredentialsGitHub requires **Swift 3.0**.
+The latest version of Kitura-CredentialsGitHub requires **Swift 3**.
 You can download this version of the Swift binaries by following this [link](https://swift.org/download/).
 Compatibility with other Swift versions is not guaranteed.

 ## Example of GitHub web login
-First create an instance of `CredentialsGitHub` plugin and register it with `Credentials` framework:
+First, create an instance of `CredentialsGitHub` plugin and register it with `Credentials` framework:

 ```swift
 import Credentials
 import CredentialsGitHub